View all web browser and mobile devices available in our cloud-based test lab.

 “We are in the business of creating and maintaining the bank’s testing activity.
 We are not in the business of managing IT resources.
 This tradeoff should always guide us, and we should keep the balance in favor of testing at all time.”

-Having a cloud-based lab is key for continuous testing unless there are some special testing requirements/scenarios with IoT, special networking (especially in the Telco space), etc.
+Having a cloud-based lab is key for continuous web and mobile testing unless there are some special testing requirements/scenarios with IoT, special networking (especially in the Telco space), etc.

 Different from the Waterfall methodology, the DevOps process requires unique testing capacity at each and every step of the software development lifecycle (SDLC).

 With that said, the execution layer should be geared towards automation at scale.
-This allows teams to scale up or down at different points of time.
+This allows teams to scale up or down at different points in time.

 In order to achieve coverage metrics, teams should be able to run their tests in a parallel mode and define priorities for executions.
 They should also be able to queue and better orchestrate their overall testing process between teams.